buitahau/docker-example/README.md

 **Docker** is a took designed to make it easier to create, deploy, and run applications by using containers.

-**Containers** allow a developer to package up an application with all of the parts it needs, such as libraries and other dependencies, and ship it all out as one package.
+**Containers** allow a developer to package up an application with all the parts it needs, such as libraries and other dependencies, and ship it all out as one package.

 An **image** is a lightweight, stand-alone, executable package that includes everything needed to run a piece of software, including the code, a runtime, libraries, environment variables, and config files.